N3XT0R/filament-lockbox/README.md

 ---

+## 🧪 Code Quality & Coverage

+To ensure long-term maintainability and security, this package is continuously analyzed with two systems:

+- **SonarQube Cloud**
+  Monitors code quality, maintainability, and potential security issues.
+Results are automatically updated on every commit.

+- **qlty.sh**
+  Provides detailed **path coverage** via PHPUnit’s `--path-coverage`, ensuring not only that lines are executed but also that different execution paths are validated.
+This complements SonarQube by adding deeper insights into complexity and maintainability.

+Both tools run in CI and guarantee that security and quality checks are part of the development workflow.

+---

 ## 🚧 Project Status

 This package is currently in **alpha** and under active development.
 Features and APIs may change before a stable